ibn-salem/paralog_regulation/README.md

 # paralog_regulation

-This repository contains the source code for all analysis in the study Ibn-Salem et al. 2016, "Co-regulation of paralog genes in the three-dimensional chromatin architecture".
+This repository contains the source code for all analysis in the study Ibn-Salem et al. 2016, "Co-regulation of paralog genes in the three-dimensional chromatin architecture" (in revision).

-The following documentation guides through all steps including downloading of external source data, retriving paralog genes from Ensemble, filtering, annotation, and running all analysis.
+The following documentation guides through all steps including downloading of external source data, retrieving paralog genes from ENSEMBL, filtering, annotation, and running all analysis.

 ### Requirements: